 Why do people decide to pay more than $3000 per night for mooring their out-of-this-world megayacht at one of only 14 berths in the marina of Portofino village right next to the little harbour where the wooden fishing boats are bobbing, cool as cucumber, ignoring the dazzling and powerful floating visitors.

-What could be the reason cruise ships visitors are crazy about Portofino Italy, never mind that when they all get ashore they double, triple or quodruple the number of its residents.
-Actually, they completely take over and pretty much make it just another off-the-ship entertainment lounge.
+What could be the reason cruise ship visitors are crazy about Portofino Italy, never mind that when they all get ashore they double, triple, or quadruple the number of its residents.
+They completely take over and pretty much make it just another off-the-ship entertainment lounge.

-Is it possible that a place that covers the mere 2.6km2 gave it's name to at least one Italian restaurant or wine bar in almost every city of the world?
+Is it possible that a place that covers a mere 2.6 km2 gave its name to at least one Italian restaurant or wine bar in almost every city of the world?

 If you have heard Portofino Italy name a million times but have never seen the photo of it, take a good look of the photos on this page.
 Just one glimpse is enough to answer the questions above.